 What are the Types of Tummy Tucks in Austin, TX?

 The goal of a full tummy tuck is to contour loose skin and abdominal muscles, spanning from your pubic bone to your midsection.
 While a full tummy tuck may involve removing skin and fat and tightening the muscles both above and below your navel, you can also opt to have the less extreme mini tummy tuck.

 An option for patients that do not require a complete abdominoplasty, a mini tummy tuck mainly focuses on addressing fat and skin that are below the belly button.
 This type of tummy tuck is generally less invasive and will not take as long to complete.
 In certain cases, it can be done under local anesthesia in the office setting.

 An extended tummy tuck is one that has a larger incision than a full tummy tuck.
 This option, although slightly more invasive, allows Dr. Erella to remove more excess skin and fat from your hip areas.
 Dr. Erella will work with you to help decide what kind of tummy tuck is best suited for your specific needs.

 Combining Liposuction with Tummy Tuck Surgery in Austin, TX

-Many patients opt to add liposuction to their abdominoplasty surgery.
+Many patients opt to add liposuction or smartlipo to their abdominoplasty surgery.
 Liposuction allows Dr. Erella to remove any excess fat from underneath the skin while he performs the surgery.
 By taking away extra fat as needed, Dr. Erella can effectively contour your stomach, hip, and waist areas to provide a better aesthetic result after surgery.
 In your consultation, Dr. Erella will recommend adding liposuction to your procedure if he believes that it is the best option for you.